 If topic clusters still seem a little intimidating, check out the helpful diagrams provided by Hubspot for a visual explanation of topic clusters, or get in touch with us!
 Inbound marketing is kind of our thing, so we’re always happy to help if you’ve got questions about your blogging or topic cluster linking strategy.
 If you’re looking for help with your inbound marketing strategy, see how we helped this company rise to the top with our unique strategy:

 All of these major players didn’t just choose WordPress willy-nilly, either, they chose it for a reason.
 WordPress is easy to use, affordable, and already optimized for SEO, making it an obvious choice for a number of businesses, celebrities, and news stations looking for a comprehensive CMS that’s totally customizable.
-But we don’t want you to just pick up WordPress because it’s what Beyoncé uses, so we’re going to give you all the reason why WordPress is the right choice for us, and for our digital marketing clients:
+But we don’t want you to just pick up WordPress because it’s what Beyoncé uses.
+We’re going to give you all the reasons why, as a firm who works heavily with website design, WordPress is the right choice for us and for our digital marketing clients:

 Simple, Easy Hosting

 Another benefit of WordPress is total hosting flexibility.
 Almost every hosting service out there supports WordPress, and if you have your own server space, you can self-host easily.
 There’s no trouble with finding a compatible server or host, because it’s built on free, open-source code that’s easily hosted anywhere.